Daily Prayer is completely free, including all membership features. However, spreading the Word of Christ on the internet is not free.

 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-38 After these things Joseph of Arimathea, being a disciple of Jesus, but a secret one for fear of the Jews, asked Pilate that he might take away the body of Jesus; and Pilate granted permission.
-So he came and took away His body.
+38 After these things, Joseph of Arimathaea, who was a disciple of Jesus, but secretly for fear of the Jews, made a request to Pilate to let him take away the body of Jesus: and Pilate said he might do so.
+So he went and took away his body.

-39 Nicodemus, who had first come to Him by night, also came, bringing a mixture of myrrh and aloes, about a hundred pounds weight.
+39 And Nicodemus came (he who had first come to Jesus by night) with a roll of myrrh and aloes mixed, about a hundred pounds.

-40 So they took the body of Jesus and bound it in linen wrappings with the spices, as is the burial custom of the Jews.
+40 Then they took the body of Jesus, folding linen about it with the spices, as is the way of the Jews when they put the dead to rest.

-41 Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid.
+41 Now there was a garden near the cross, and in the garden a new place for the dead in which no man had ever been put.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".